iterative/terraform-provider-iterative/README.md

 ## Documentation

-See the [Getting Started](https://registry.terraform.io/providers/iterative/iterative/latest/docs/guides/getting-started) guide to learn how to use the Iterative Provider.
-More details on configuring and using the Iterative Provider are in the [documentation](https://registry.terraform.io/providers/iterative/iterative/latest/docs).
+See the [Getting Started](https://registry.terraform.io/providers/iterative/iterative/latest/docs/guides/getting-started) guide and detailed configuration information in the [Documentation](https://registry.terraform.io/providers/iterative/iterative/latest/docs).

 ## Support

 Have a feature request or found a bug?
 Let us know via [GitHub issues](https://github.com/iterative/terraform-provider-iterative/issues).
 Have questions?
 Join our [community on Discord](https://discord.gg/bzA6uY7); we'll be happy to help you get started!

-## License

-Iterative Provider is released under the [Apache 2.0 License](https://github.com/iterative/terraform-provider-iterative/blob/master/LICENSE).

 ## Usage